 The Trust Board and its Committees continue to use a wide variety of data and systems to monitor performance and to inform discussions.
-Data requirements were discussed in detail during 2020/21 to ensure that Trustees continued to receive information that was relevant to their role and able to provide strategic oversight of the schools.
+Data requirements were discussed in detail during 2021/22 and mapped and reviewed against the DfE data requirements for Trust Boards to ensure that Trustees continued to receive information that was relevant to their role and able to provide strategic oversight of the schools.
+The Scheme of Delegation and Committee Terms of Reference were reviewed as a result of this.